 By default, the Scheduler will pre-set this constraint for you based on your school’s schedule from prior years.
 However, you will need to manually set the Grading Periods constraint for any brand new sections or classes.
 If this is your first year using Veracross, or the first year your school’s schedule data was stored in Veracross, you will need to set this constraint by hand for all of your classes.
 This constraint must be set on each class or the Scheduler will not schedule the class.

 Important Note: Though this constraint is configured on each individual class, it is in fact a global setting (it applies to all Scenarios).

 In a sense, one could argue that the above two settings are simply “configuration”, because for instance they can be set in Axiom, and any setting made to these two configuration options will simply apply to the class in the scheduler, regardless of the scenario.
 What follow are scenario-specific class constraints.

-The “Linked Classes” constraint is an optional constraint that can be used to make sure two or more separate classes are scheduled with exactly the same schedule.
+The “Linked Classes” constraint is an optional constraint that can be used to make sure two or more separate classes are scheduled with exactly the same teacher, room, and schedule.
 These classes can be in different Courses.
 For example, if a teacher teaches two separate classes that need to meet together in the same lecture (e.g. 3D Art and Graphic Design), the Linked Classes constraint will allow those two classes to be scheduled in the same classroom at the same time.